syslogic/extjs-nvd3-charts/README.md

 ## Getting Started

-a) change the local path to the desired location.
+a) change the local path to the desired location, eg.

+    cd /home/github

-b) then clone this repository to ./
+b) clone this repository with:

+    git clone git@github.com:syslogic/extjs-nvd3-charts.git

-c) add the ExtJS Framework to ./ext
+c) copy the ExtJS 5.1.x Framework to /ext

-d) add the ExtJS Crisp Theme to ./resources/themes/ext-theme-crisp
+d) copy the the ExtJS Crisp Theme to /resources/themes/ext-theme-crisp

 ## Common CLI Commands